Excavator removing a buried oil tank in Suffolk County, Long Island

 These types of tanks are more likely to rust and the water damage can result in cracks and therefore oil leaks, however patching carried out by a licensed technician can be a cost effective and viable solution for most minor leaks.

-• Inground (buried, underground) Oil Tanks
+Inground (Buried) Oil Tanks

 Tanks that are situated in the ground should have a lifespan of around twenty years, though this will depend on the type of material that they are constructed from.
 The main problems with these types of tanks are that they are difficult to maintain and subject to corrosion from the moisture within the surrounding soil.
 Any leakage from an inground tank can also cause environmental issues if not dealt with quickly and efficiently.